Church outreach | Sampson Independent

 Second Edition from New Bern will be in concert Feb.
 24 at 6 p.m.
 There is no charge for this event.

-Regular morning service will be held Sunday, Jan.
-27, at 11 a.m.
-The guest messenger will be pastor Russell Kinlaw.
-Music rendered by the combine choir.
+A mission service will be held Sunday, Feb.
+3, at 11 a.m.
+The messenger will be elder Jerry Pitts, associate minister of the church.
+The male chorus will provide the music.

 Keep It Real Christian Center